Merrill Brink News Reviews and Opinion on Jan 28, 2013: Corporate Social Responsibility and Sustainability Reporting Goes Global - Benzinga

 About Merrill Brink International

 Merrill Brink International (http://www.merrillbrink.com) is a leading provider of complete translation and language solutions for global companies and law firms, with special expertise in serving the legal, financial, life sciences, software, heavy machinery and corporate markets.
-A proven leader with more than 30 years of experience, Merrill Brink offers a wide range of language solutions including translation, localisation, desktop publishing and globalisation services.
+A proven leader with more than 30 years of experience, Merrill Brink offers a wide range of language solutions including translation, localization, desktop publishing and globalization services.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.